Our process

 We use this approach when managing some of the enquiries and concerns raised with us.
 Often, the person who has raised the concern only wants the problem fixed or the behaviour changed.
 The surgeon who receives the feedback usually reflects on their behaviour, gains new insights, understands the impact it has had and modifies their behaviour.

-Our Executive Directors for Surgical Affairs and Surgical Advisors are Fellows of the College and lead this approach.
+Our Executive Director for Surgical Affairs in Australia and Surgical Advisor in Aotearoa New Zealand are Fellows of the College and lead this approach.
 It is consistent with the principles of natural justice and procedural fairness.
 It is collegial and non-judgemental and aims to encourage self-reflection and behaviour change.

 Our standards

 RACS’ values of Service, Integrity, Respect, Compassion and Collaboration guide the standards and behaviours we expect of our Fellows, Trainees and SIMGs.
-Our Code of Conduct (PDF 4.44MB) sets out the College’s expectations and our Equal Opportunity and Acceptable Workplace Behaviour policy outlines our policy position.
+Our Code of Conduct (PDF 4.44MB) sets out the College’s expectations and our Equal Opportunity and Acceptable Workplace Behaviour Policy outlines our position.

-We are committed to assessing and managing your concerns to ensure they are treated promptly and fairly.
-Each complaint is unique and is addressed individually on the information provided.
+We are committed to assessing and managing your enquiries, concerns and complaints to ensure they are treated promptly and fairly.
+Each issue raised is unique and is addressed individually on the information provided.

 We’re committed to excellence in customer service and will do our best to respond in a timely manner.
 We will keep you informed during the stages of the process.